department-of-decentralization/Ecosystem-Job-Openings/README.md

 Please no recruiters.

+No outsourcing offers.
+We are trying to connect PEOPLE with JOBS.
+Not to grow your business portfolio.

 The Department of Decentralization does not get anything for referrals, nor does it want to, or benefits in any way.
 We are here to help.